 2.1.
-Install Magento 2 using Xampp on Windows:
+Install Magento 2 via Xampp on Windows

-Step 1: Set up web server – Install Xampp as an alternative for Apache HTTP server, which is not supported on Windows.
-Xampp is a pack software of Apache, MySQL, PHP and Pearl.
+Step 1: Set up web server – Install Magento 2 Xampp as an alternative for Apache HTTP server, which is not supported on Windows.
+Xampp is a packed software of Apache, MySQL, PHP, and Pearl.

 Download Xampp here.
 Run the setup wizard.
-Install to another destination than C:\Program Files (x86) or deactivate User Account Control with msconfig after set up to optimize Xampp feature without any restrictions.
+Install to another destination than C:\Program Files (x86) or deactivate User Account Control with msconfig after set up to optimize the Magento 2 Xampp feature without any restrictions.

 E.g: Set installation folder C:\Xampp for not to deactivate UAC.

-Xampp Control Panel enables user start and stop activities of Apache HTTP and MySQL.
+Xampp Control Panel enables user to start and stop activities of Apache HTTP and MySQL.

 Step 2: Download Magento file from this link https://magento.com/tech-resources/download.
-Extract downloaded file and put them in folder xampp/dhtdocs in Xampp.
+Extract the downloaded file and put them in folder xampp/dhtdocs in Magento 2 Xampp.
 For better and quicker recognition, the folder should be renamed.